Last updated on May 6, 2024

 Nik Viveza permanently displays all available tools in the right panel, with each setting depending on the effect you have selected in the left panel.

-In this section you will find a description of all of these tools, both for overall correction of images as well as selective adjustments using control points and control lines:
+In this section you will find a description of all of these tools, both for overall correction of images as well as local adjustments using control point, line, polygon and luminosity mask:

 Overview